I. CALEA History and Purpose

 IV.
 2019 Annual Report Synopsis

-ANNUAL USE OF FORCE REVIEW: In 2017, there were five reported uses of force, two less than in 2016.
-Four of the use of force incidents involved hands-on force, while the fifth incident involved the use of hands-on force as well as the use of the Taser.
-The Use of Force Committee, comprised of the two Bureau Commanders and Chief, reviewed each incident for compliance with internal policy and determined the actions of all participating officers to be within department policy.
-The low number of incidents is the result of our ongoing training in defensive tactics, that our officers have all received 40 hours of Crisis Intervention Team (CIT) training, which emphasizes calming techniques, and annual practical use of force training in which we collaborate with Washington University PD.
-Part of our discussion is the use of time and space during tense situations.
-In 2016, both agencies sent a representative to Philadelphia to monitor their Use of Force training for incorporation in our program.
+ANNUAL USE OF FORCE REVIEW: In 2019 there were 6 reported Use of Force incidents, three more than reported in 2018.
+Three of the incidents involved the use of Hands on Force.
+Two of the incidents involved the Taser.
+One involved O.C. spray.
+All of the incidents involved Field Operations Bureau personnel (none involving Criminal Investigations Division).
+In reviewing each incident, the Use of Force Committee judged the actions of the participating officers to be in compliance with department policy and appropriate under the circumstances in all the incidents.
+The low number of incidents is the result of our ongoing training in defensive tactics and that our officers have all received 40 hours of Crisis Intervention Team (CIT) training, which emphasizes calming techniques.